keirthana/anbox-cloud-docs/reference/api-reference.md

 (ref-api)=
 # API reference

-All communication between AMS and its clients happen using a RESTful API over HTTP.
-This API is encapsulated over either TLS (for remote operations) or a Unix socket (for local operations).

-## APIs and their structure

-Anbox Cloud provides the following APIs:

-* AMS HTTP API
-* Anbox Cloud HTTP API
-* Stream Gateway API
-* Anbox Platform SDK API
+Anbox Cloud includes various APIs to help you build solutions with it.
+This page provides an overview of the available APIs and their uses.

-All these APIs except for the {ref}`anbox-https-api` have an auto-generated specification describing its API endpoints.
+All these APIs except for the {ref}`anbox-https-api` have an auto-generated Open API specification describing its API endpoints.

+## Available APIs

+### AMS HTTP API

+The AMS services provide an HTTP based API to help you manage all of its objects.
+Internally the `amc` client uses the same API to perform its operation.

+You can find the OpenAPI specification [here](https://canonical.github.io/anbox-cloud.github.com/latest/ams/).

+### Anbox HTTP API

+The Anbox runtime inside each instance managed by the AMS provides an HTTP API over a UNIX domain socket that helps interacting with various functionalities offered by Anbox.
+This includes the injection of position or sensor events into Android, among other things.

+You can find the API specification at {ref}`anbox-https-api`.

+### Anbox Stream Gateway API

+The Anbox Stream Gateway service provides an API endpoint to help you to manage streaming sessions.

+You can find the OpenAPI specification [here](https://canonical.github.io/anbox-cloud.github.com/latest/anbox-stream-gateway).

 ```{toctree}
 :hidden: